dojoengine/book/src/tutorial/onchain-chess/0-setup.md

 use initiate::initiate_system;
 ```

-Do the same with the other three systems.
-And make update `systems.cairo` like :
+Do the same with the other systems.
+Update `systems.cairo` to:

 ```rust
 mod initiate;